 The Charity's policy on reserves is to maintain unrestricted funds, which are the free reserves of the charity, at a level equal to at least three months of unrestricted expenditure of the cost of generating funds.
 This provides enough funds to cover administration and support costs and to respond to emergencies which may arise from time to time.
-The charity is taking steps to maintain this amount in a saving account.
+The charity continues to take steps to make this a reality.